shamy1st/java-collections/README.md

 ### ArrayDeque
 * Deque is an acronym for "double ended queue".
 * supports element insertion and removal at both ends.
-* Null elements are not allowed.
-* no capacity restrictions.
 * faster than LinkedList and Stack.

             public class ArrayDeque<E> extends AbstractCollection<E>